 Evidence of the outcomes will include sound understanding of the processes that contribute to the development of literacy and numeracy, diversity, progressive supports, assessment practices, and an assessment tool.
 This assessment is evaluated using a performance rubric that is flexible to reflect the breadth of creativity possible in this task.
 We will co-construct the specific indicators using the descriptors included below to practice equitable and evidence-based rubrics using UDL.
-The rubric can also can be accessed through this link
+You must also complete a self-assessment using the assessment wheel and submit it with your final product.

-Due Date: December 8 2021
+Due Date: by December 9, 2022